bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Overcast
+- Breezy and Overcast
 - 53% humidity
 - 14 mph wind
-- 89% cloud cover
+- 90% cloud cover
 - 60 AQI 🟨
 - 1.91 inches of rain expected in the next 48 hours